Learning Task Automata for Reinforcement Learning using Hidden Markov Models: Introduction

-This paper also addresses the reward misspecification problem in RL \cite{amodei2016concrete}, which is particularly acute when trying to encode a complex, non-Markovian task as a scalar reward function.
-A direct task specification is often preferred because scalar reward functions are brittle with respect to small environmental changes \cite{vazquez2018learning}, do not signal a task's separability or sequentiality, and can be difficult for a human to interpret and verify whether they result in the desired behaviour.
-On the contrary, our learnt TA reveals the full task specification.
-Moreover, since our pipeline works in unknown environments where many high-level tasks may exist, our paradigm's agent can learn multiple tasks expressed as one TA; it is not restricted to using a single reward function.
+This paper also addresses the reward misspecification problem \citep{amodei2016concrete} by using a direct task specification to encode a complex, non-Markovian task rather than a scalar reward function.
+This is because scalar reward functions are brittle with respect to small environmental changes \citep{vazquez2018learning}, do not signal a task's separability, and can be difficult for a human to interpret and verify whether they result in the desired behaviour.
+In contrast, our learnt TA reveals the full task specification.
+Since our pipeline works in unknown environments where many high-level tasks may exist, agents using our pipeline can learn multiple tasks in one TA.
+Although we focus on deterministic TAs in this paper (i.e., DFAs), our approach can be straightforwardly extended to learning probabilistic automata \citep{rabin1963probabilistic, dohmen2022inferring}.

-\tbf{Related research:} \citet{deepsynth, lrm-toro2019, rens2020online, furelos2020induction, gaonNMR,jirp, ronca2022markov, abadi2020learning, verginis2022joint, dohmen2022inferring, corazza2022reinforcement} all consider tasks encoded by a-priori unknown, automaton-based structures.
-These employ pre-existing automata-learning libraries to demonstrate how the learnt TA enables the RL agent to find optimal policies in environments with non-Markovian rewards more efficiently.
-In contrast, we present a new way to learn the TA.
-Furthermore, our computationally-cheap post-processing step (Section \ref{sec:envbias}) can improve all of these other approaches by reducing environmental bias from their learnt TA.

-\citet{gaonNMR, rens2020online, dohmen2022inferring} employ \citet{angluin1987learning}'s $L^*$ algorithm to learn the TA, relying on an \textit{oracle} for equivalence and membership queries.
-Instead, we assume that the agent learns the TA autonomously.
-Consulting an expert is often advisable for RL problems with policy synthesis goals involving safety requirements.
-However, we believe that a domain expert can more readily and efficiently help the agent at a later stage by viewing the learnt TA, rather than answering multiple individual queries aimed at learning the TA itself.

-\citep{deepsynth,jirp,verginis2022joint, abadi2020learning, corazza2022reinforcement} use SAT-based approaches, which generate a hypothesis automaton (an expression that is equivalent to the temporal specification) and then verify whether this agrees with the agent's observations during exploration.
-These approaches thus return environmentally-biased automata, which makes them ill-suited for transfer learning. \citet{furelos2020induction} use an \textit{Answer Set Programming} algorithm, but this assumes a known upper bound for the maximum finite distance between automaton states. \citet{lrm-toro2019} use \textit{Tabu search}, which relies on already knowing a partial model, whereas our approach is entirely model free.
-Tabu search is also local, whereas our approach is complete in the sense that our learned TA captures all sequential behaviour seen in the sequences of labels (high-level features). \citet{ronca2022markov} derive PAC-guarantees for computing $\epsilon$-optimal policies, but acknowledge the poor scalability of their learning algorithm.